Gibbs-preserving operations requiring infinite amount of quantum coherence

-This particularly establishes a demanding coherence cost in the small error regime.
-Notably, Theorem~\ref{thm:lower bound} implies that no pairwise reversible Gibbs-preserving Operation $\Lambda$ with $\calC(\Lambda,\bbP)>0$ can be exactly implemented with a finite amount of coherence cost, as the lower bound diverges as $\epsilon$ approaches 0.
+where $\Delta(O)$ is the difference between the minimum and maximum eigenvalues of an operator $O$. \end{theorem} This particularly establishes a demanding coherence cost in the small error regime. \HT{In Sec.~\ref{app:lower bound} of the Supplemental Material, we extend Theorem~\ref{thm:lower bound} to the cases without perfect pairwise reversibility, as well as to the form that does not directly depend on the maximum range $\Delta(H_S)$ or $\Delta(H_{S'})$ of the Hamiltonians, showing the potential of obtaining a similar lower bound applicable to unbounded Hamiltonians in infinite-dimensional systems. }

+Theorem~\ref{thm:lower bound} implies that no pairwise reversible Gibbs-preserving Operation $\Lambda$ with $\calC(\Lambda,\bbP)>0$ can be exactly implemented with a finite amount of coherence cost, as the lower bound diverges as $\epsilon$ approaches 0.
 Therefore, the problem of whether cost-diverging Gibbs-preserving Operations exists reduces to whether there exists a pairwise reversible Gibbs-preserving Operation $\Lambda$ and a reversible pair $\bbP$ such that $\calC(\Lambda,\bbP)>0$ at all.
 The following result not only shows the existence of such operations but provides a continuous family of those.